 Like its Nighthawk brothers, the X10 uses the Netgear “Genie” app to help users configure their router’s settings.
 While the desktop version of Genie is full-featured and simple enough to navigate, there’s still a bit of modernity lacking from the design that I would’ve liked to see given recent efforts by Linksys to bring their Smart Wi-Fi dashboard roaring into the 21st century.

-The new Netgear “Up” app for iOS was a confusing addition to the mix, which is software the company says is meant to help make it easier for customers to get their routers setup from their smartphones.
-If that’s the direction they want to go, though, why couldn’t that function simply be incorporated into the main Genie app with an update, rather than its own app that only achieves one task and then essentially sits useless on your phone from then on?
+The new Netgear “Up” app for iOS was a confusing addition to the mix, which is software the company says is meant to help make it easier for customers to get their routers set up from their smartphones.
+If that’s the direction they want to go, though, why couldn’t that function simply be incorporated into the main Genie app with an update, rather than its own app that only achieves one task and then essentially sits uselessly on your phone from then on?
 Be sure to also take a look at our NETGEAR Nighthawk X8 AC5300 Wireless Router review for a router with solid software.

 If you’re in the market for the most feature-rich, technologically advanced router currently available to the wider consumer market, for that at least the Netgear Nighthawk X10 AD7200 is leading the charge in all the right directions.

-On the 2.4GHz network at a distance of 5ft, we achieved results that were reliable, but not necessarily super impressive either.
-The first 5ft test yielded a result of 77.45Mbps down/109.24Mbps up, while 30ft tests through a door were again reliable, but not necessariyl top-notch at 69.67Mbps down and 69.30Mbps up.
+On the 2.4GHz network at a distance of 5ft, we achieved reliable results, but not necessarily super impressive either.
+The first 5ft test yielded a result of 77.45Mbps down/109.24Mbps up, while 30ft tests through a door were again reliable, but not necessarily top-notch at 69.67Mbps down and 69.30Mbps up.

 5GHz results were spotty (especially on the upload side of things), but still insanely, blisteringly quick nonetheless.